 Founded in 2013, in Coweta County Georgia, the board of directors made a decision to be a youth based development organization.
-The board of directors, peopled with successful professional community leaders designed a strategic plan for success.
-The purpose is in defining generational patterns in families to allow for positive results so the next generation has the opportunity to thrive.
-How by hearing and responding to not only our youth but the adults in their life.
+How does this work?
+By working with parents and other adults in a child’s life.
+The board of directors, working together with those in our community designed a strategic plan that looks at barriers our families and youth are facing that prevent success.
+Looking at generational patterns in families, we look for solutions to the issues that prevent them from success.
+We hear and respond to our youth and the adults in their life.

-- The key to the success of YAB is the investment of time by the adult facilitator/mentors who provide wisdom and experience to research, planning and the implementation of each project identified.
+- The key to the success of YIA is the investment of time by the adult facilitator/mentors who provide wisdom and experience to research, planning and the implementation of each project identified.

-- Family Patterns Matter, Inc. (FPM) provides a number of resources to develop individual, personal, professional and social skills.
-From leadership and ethics to critical thinking and time management, we will enable, equip and motivate our youth to recognize unhealthy lifestyle patterns.
-The outcome is making healthy choices with positive impacts at home, school and in the community.
+- Family Patterns Matter, Inc. (FPM) brings speakers to the group that allows them to think about life and their future.
+From leadership and ethics to critical thinking and time management, we bring information that will enable, equip and motivate our youth to define healthy choices and recognize unhealthy lifestyle patterns.

 - For success to happen, the adults in a child’s life must be included in the goals for success.

-Family Patterns Matter believes that investing in youth programs to help other youth will build a more effective solution in family issues in addition to shaping our society with more conscientious, collaborative and caring people.
+Family Patterns Matter believes that listening to youth we will gain insight and be instrumental in finding effective solutions to address family issues in addition to shaping our society with more conscientious, collaborative and caring people.

-- Youth Advisory Board: Brings pre-teen and teen perspectives in defining issues that impact their life.
+- Youth In Action: Brings pre-teen and teen perspectives in defining issues that impact their life.